 • Ohio

-• Rainwater collection is regulated, and you have to have a permit to collect rainwater in Ohio.
-You may also be required to have a storm water management plan.
-Whatever that means.
+• Rainwater collection is regulated, and in Ohio, you must have a permit to do so.
+You may also be required to have a stormwater management plan, whatever that means.

 • North Carolina

 • You can collect it, but you can't drink the water you collect in North Carolina.
-And you may need a plumbing permit.
-Oh, and a plumbing inspection.
+You may also need a plumbing permit and a plumbing inspection.
 This is beginning to sound like a tax-heavy, expensive project.

 • New Mexico